Overcoming the Guilt from Lack of Practice

 Written for Allegro magazine, official journal of AFM Local 802 NYC.

-Since the pandemic intensified a few months ago, many musicians are experiencing serious problems staying motivated.
+motivated.
 They are not practicing very much, if at all.
 Many may feel guilty for letting their otherwise highly refined skills deteriorate.
 They may feel even worse for not taking advantage of their extra time to maintain or improve their skills.

 Guilt is a negative emotional response that happens when a person realizes that they have done something that they consider to be wrong or for failing to do something that they believe to be right.
 They recognize that they have compromised their standards of behavior or violated their own values, and they feel personally responsible for doing so.
 This can be followed with a negative evaluation of their conduct leading to feeling shame and remorse.